janEntikan/panda3d-docs/programming/tasks-and-events/event-handlers.rst

 .. code-block:: python

-   class myClassName(DirectObject.DirectObject):
+   class my_class_name(DirectObject.DirectObject):

 The sample below creates a class that can listen for events.
-The "accept" function notifies panda that the printHello method is an event handler for the mouse1 event.
+The "accept" function notifies panda that the print_hello method is an event handler for the mouse1 event.
 The "accept" function and the various event names will be explained in detail later.